 He didn't say a word, just held out his hand until her mother handed him the letter.
 He glanced at it for a moment, his eyes hardly even resting on the parchment before he set it down in front of him.
 He still did not speak but looked expectantly at the woman across from him.

-"Surely you had to know that this was a probability, Noelle," he replied.
+"Surely you realized that this was a probability, Noelle," he replied.
 His face was uninflected, his stony features betraying no emotions.
-"Nothing can be done now."

 "Of course; I planned for it."
 Noelle pursed her lips into a thin line that cut her face.
-"I took care of the others, but this one came overnight.
+"I took care of the others, but this one… it came overnight.
 I did all I could!"

 Severus nodded with a solemn sense of understanding.
-"The girl knows now…"
+"But the girl knows now…"

-Noelle dropped her head into her hands before glancing back up at the man with tear-filled eyes.
+Noelle dropped her head into her hands before glancing back up at him with tear-filled eyes.
 "You must be able to do something, Severus."
-Emily hadn't ever heard anything like the desperation that currently coated her mother's voice.
+Emily hadn't ever heard anything like the desperation that coated her mother's voice.
 The words sounded like they cut through her throat on their way out of her mouth, and she shook against them.
 "Please."

 He sighed.
 "I will be there.
 That's the most I can offer."
 He stood up from his seat and looked down at Noelle as she used her sleeve to wipe the tears from her face.

-"Thank you for that, at least."
-She paused before calling her daughter into the room, seemingly unaware that Emily had overheard their entire conversation.
-She had never seen her mother look so old, her eyes sullen, sunken, a horrible mixture of black and blue and red.
-"Emily, darling, this is Severus."
+"Donc ça doit être."
+Noelle paused before calling her daughter into the room, as if unaware that Emily had overheard their entire conversation.
+Emily had never seen her mother look so old, her eyes sullen, sunken, a horrible mixture of black and blue and red.
+"Emily, ma cher, this is Severus."

 Emily nodded.
-She had already known that, of course.
+She already knew that, of course.
 His was not an easy face to forget, with his hooked nose and sallow skin, though she only remembered seeing him once before.
-Even still her mother could sense her slight confusion — and surely he could too.

 "Severus was your father's cousin," Noelle said with a weak smile.
-"He'll take care of you… there."
+"He will watch over you… there."
 She pursed her lips together before adding, "He's a good man."

 "Congratulations, Miss Prince," he began, his voice throaty and low.
 "It seems you'll be attending Hogwarts this coming term."